Typical clinical presentation of acne lesions affecting facial skin.

 Greater caution is required in patients presenting with:

-In such situations, the primary objective is not procedural renewal, but stabilization of the cutaneous condition and reduction of inflammatory burden through appropriate medical assessment and management.
+In such situations, the primary objective is not procedural renewal, but stabilization of the cutaneous condition and reduction of inflammatory burden through appropriate medical evaluation and management.

 Clinical judgment is also essential because acne may coexist with erythema, dyschromia, seborrheic imbalance, or a highly reactive epidermal barrier.
-These associated factors may influence both tolerance and therapeutic sequencing.
+These associated factors may significantly influence tolerance, sequencing, and the overall benefit-risk balance of any procedural strategy.

-Any skin renewal strategy must therefore remain measured, individualized, and consistent with the actual morphology of lesions.
-The decision to proceed should be based not on a generic acne label, but on a precise clinical reading of lesion type, skin behavior, and expected benefit-risk balance.
+Any skin renewal approach must therefore remain measured, individualized, and consistent with the actual morphology of lesions.
+The decision to proceed should never be based on the label of acne alone, but on a precise clinical reading of lesion type, skin behavior, and therapeutic priority.

 The clinical impact of acne often extends beyond active lesions themselves.
 Even after inflammatory activity has decreased, many patients continue to present with visible residual changes that affect overall skin appearance and may persist for prolonged periods.